 The U.S. state of Michigan is made up of two major peninsulas.
-The Upper Peninsula (UP), is the northern of the two.
+The Upper Peninsula (UP), is northern of the two.
 In my opinion, the best weekend to go camping in Michigan’s UP eastern region is during the fall.
 There are endless adventures when the trees are bursting with bright colors.
 Camping in Michigan’s Upper Peninsula is also eco-friendly!
-As sustainable travelers we try to stick close to home for mini staycations throughout the year.
+As sustainable travelers, we try to stick close to home for mini staycations throughout the year.
 Camping in Michigan is a great way to reduce your carbon footprint and travel responsibly.

 I hope you enjoy my guide to The Perfect Weekend Camping in Michigan’s UP Eastern Region edition!